ichuang/pyqsp/README.md

 [Quantum signal processing](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.118.010501) is a framework for quantum algorithms including Hamiltonian simulation, quantum linear system solving, amplitude amplification, etc.

 Quantum signal processing performs spectral transformation of any unitary $U$, given access to an ancilla qubit, a controlled version of $U$ and single-qubit rotations on the ancilla qubit.
-It first truncates an arbitrary spectral transformation function into a Laurent polynomial, then finds a way to decompose the Laurent polynomial into a sequence of products of controlled-$U$ and single qubit rotations on the ancilla.
+It first truncates an arbitrary spectral transformation function into a Laurent polynomial, then finds a way to decompose the Laurent polynomial into a sequence of products of controlled-$U$ and single qubit rotations (by certain "QSP phase angles") on the ancilla.
 Such routines achieve optimal gate complexity for many of the quantum algorithmic tasks mentioned above.
+The task achieved is essentially entirely defined by the QSP phase angles employed in the QSP operation sequence, and as such a central task is finding these QSP phase angles, given the desired Laurent polynomial.

 This python package genrates QSP phase angles using the code based on [Finding Angles for Quantum Signal Processing with Machine Precision](https://arxiv.org/abs/2003.02831), and extending the original code for QSP phase angle calculation, at https://github.com/alibaba-edu/angle-sequence.
 Two QSP model conventions are used in the literature: Wz, where the signal is a Z-rotation and QSP phase shifts are X-rotations, and Wx, where the signal is a X-rotation and QSP phase shifts are Z-rotations.
 Specifically, in the Wx convention, the QSP operation sequence is: